WebFiori/docs/introduction.md

 * **Enhanced scalability**: WebFiori's session handling can accommodate scenarios requiring multiple concurrent sessions per user, exceeding the capabilities of the default sessions management system offered by PHP.
 * **Streamlined development**: The separation from PHP's session management simplifies development by providing a consistent and well-defined interface for managing user state across web pages within the application.

-In essence, WebFiori's independent session management empowers developers to create more scalable and adaptable web applications without the constraints imposed by the underlying PHP framework.

 ``` php
 // Start new session